-We believe that education is about transforming lives as well as minds.
 We ignite intellectual curiosity by providing a classical Liberal Arts curriculum – an approach to education that teaches a diverse range of disciplines and life skills, which equip students to achieve great things and play an active part in society.
+We bring a human dimension to all of our teaching, our expert staff create an environment with small class sizes that ensures all students are treated warmly as individuals and nurture a belief that we can all make a difference.

-This approach to education not only delivers outstanding exam results, but is also valued by universities and employers alike because it gives skills which include a lifelong love of learning, adaptability, confidence and teamwork.
+We find our approach to co-educational education not only delivers outstanding exam results, but is also valued by universities and employers alike because it gives skills which include a lifelong love of learning, adaptability, confidence and teamwork.
+In our experience, we feel that boys and girls together make this possible.

 Wolverhampton Grammar School was founded in 1512 by Sir Stephen Jenyns to provide a “good, moral education” for the children of Wolverhampton.
 Although that same impulse motivates us today, children now join our school community from across Wolverhampton, Staffordshire, Shropshire and the wider West Midlands region.